-Mahathir to be sworn in as Malaysia's seventh prime minister
+Mahathir, 92, sworn in as Malaysia's seventh prime minister

 Mahathir said that one of his first actions would be to seek a royal pardon for Anwar.
 Before the poll he had promised to step aside once Anwar was free and let him become prime minister.

-His wife, Wan Azizah Wan Ismail, was sitting next to Mahathir at the news conference.
+His wife, Wan Azizah Wan Ismail, was sitting next to Mahathir at his news conference.
 Under an agreement with Mahathir, she is to be deputy prime minister.

 Anwar was imprisoned, first by Mahathir on charges of corruption and sodomy.
 He was released in 2004 but jailed again by Najib in 2015.